Olympics-Gymnastics-Biles withdraws from floor event final

 "Something you have to take literally day by day, turn by turn," she wrote.

-Biles has received an outpouring of support with everyone from former-First Lady Michelle Obama to Olympic president Thomas Bach praising her courage.

-(Reporting by Leela de Kretser and Elaine Lies; Editing by Ana Nicolaci da Costa and Lincoln Feast.)
+(Reporting by Elaine Lies; Editing by Ana Nicolaci da Costa and Lincoln Feast.)